jhurlbut/spreadsheets-synth/README.md

 📡 https://www.instagram.com/spreadsheets_band/

 ---
 "Somewhere in California, a group of friends decided to form a band.
-They called themselves Spreadsheets, and they made music that sounded like the future had already happened." - The Wire Magazine
+They called themselves Spreadsheets, and they made music that sounded like the future had already happened."